-The average American woman will reach menopause around age 51, but perimenopause can begin in your early 40s or even earlier.
+The will reach menopause around age 51, but perimenopause can begin in your early 40s or even earlier.
 You may suspect that your body is changing due to decreased breast fullness or a slowed metabolism, but your doctor won’t be able to tell you for sure.

 There’s no test to determine if you’re menopausal, so watching for changes in your body is essential.

 There are some benefits to taking birth control pills during perimenopause, so speak to your doctor about when and how to stop taking your pills.
 You may need to switch to a different form of hormonal contraception or use barrier methods, like condoms, to continue to prevent pregnancy.

 If you do decide to stop taking the pill, it can take anywhere from four weeks to several months for your body’s natural hormones to take over.

 During this time, you’ll need to communicate with your doctor about what to expect in terms of side effects.
 If it turns out you’ve already reached menopause, your period might not come back at all.

 As you approach menopause, your periods will become sporadic.
 Your period may skip a month or two before returning, and you may have breakthrough spotting in between.
 Once you’ve gone a whole year without getting your period, you’ve reached menopause.

 In addition to period irregularity, you may experience: